microsoft/delta-kusto/documentation/tutorials/az-dev-ops/README.md

 #### Publish Artifact: kql-scripts

-Finally we publish the scripts as a pipeline artefact:
+Finally, we publish the scripts as a pipeline artefact:

 ```yaml
 - publish: documentation/tutorials/az-dev-ops/reverse-engineer/kql-scripts